magento/devdocs/guides/v2.0/mtf/features/reporting.md

 **Solution**:

 Step 1.
 [Dispatch][dispatch] the `failure` event in the test case.
-This event is already existed and added to the code where the FTF processes the test failure.
+This event already exists and is added to the code where the FTF processes the test failure.

 Step 2.
-Open `<magento2>/dev/tests/functional/etc/events.xml`.
+Open `<magento_2_root_dir>/dev/tests/functional/etc/events.xml`.

 Step 3.
 Add a preset with required observers and tags.